 If HHSC OGS and APS do not reach an agreement regarding the best alternative for the client, the APS supervisor or subject matter expert forwards the case, including notes outlining the discussion and points of disagreement, to the APS program administrator.

 The APS program administrator:

-• e-mails the HHSC Guardianship Services regional operations manager (ROM), requesting to appeal the guardianship decision;
+• e-mails the HHSC OGS regional operations manager (ROM), requesting to appeal the guardianship decision;

-• conducts an independent review of the information contained within the referral and the assessment before discussion with the HHSC Guardianship Services ROM; and
+• conducts an independent review of the information contained within the referral and the assessment before discussion with the HHSC OGS ROM; and

 • within seven calendar days, discusses relevant issues with the HHSC Guardianship Services ROM or designee during the conference call, and tries to reach an agreement on the pending referral and the needs of the client.

-The HHSC Guardianship Services ROM notifies the APS program administrator in writing within five calendar days after the joint staffing whether HHSC will seek guardianship.
+The HHSC OGS ROM notifies the APS program administrator in writing within five calendar days after the joint staffing whether HHSC OGS will seek guardianship.